Monday, August 13, 2012

 1. The local public school has a good reputation.
 We live in a decent district.
 The students at my daughters’ future school score decently on standardized tests and the staff are competent with discipline issues.
 We met the parents of a soon-to-be first-grader on the playground the other evening.
 Both are teachers in other school districts and spoke highly of our local school, emphasizing how involved many of the parents are.
 I’m also confident, at this point, that we can instill our own values and faith in our daughters at home and through our church involvement.

-3. Home schooling takes discipline.
+3. Home schooling requires long-term discipline.
 I’m an organized person, but a full-time home schooling load is daunting to me.
 I felt better when a stay-at-home mom friend who used to be an elementary teacher confided to me that she’d never get any schooling done if she home schooled her children.
 “I’d always be saying, ‘Oh, we can do that later,’” she said.

 4. I do not feel called or drawn to teaching.
 I am, however, called to write, and I look forward to pursuing some of those dreams once my daughters are in school and I have more time.
+I will leave the teaching to those who have been formally trained, who are more skilled than I am at both understanding the big picture and handling the more nuanced aspects of educating children.

 5. I cannot easily school an older child while minding an active baby.
 If I spend 30 minutes playing a board game at the dining room table with my preschooler, my 9-month-old is left to crawl around the room and chew on whatever she can get her hands on.
 I can hardly imagine attempting formal education in this setting.
 Many home schoolers have impressively large families and make it work, but for me, it seems something would have to give.
 Either my older child’s education will suffer or my younger child will be neglected, or both.